The Shape of Learning Curves: a Review: Ill-Behaved Learning Curves

 It is important to understand that learning curves do not always behave well and that this is not necessarily an artifact of the finite sample or the way an experiment is set up.
 Deterioration with more training data can obviously occur when considering the curve $R(A(S_n))$ for a particular training set, because for every $n$, we can be unlucky with our draw of $S_n$.
 That ill-behavior can also occur in expectation, i.e., for $\bar{R}_n(A)$, may be less obvious.

 In the authors' experience, most researchers expect improved performance of their learner with more data.
 Less anecdotal evidence can be found in literature. \cite[page~153]{shalev2014understanding} states that when $n$ surpasses the VC-dimension, the curve must start decreasing. \cite[Subsection~9.6.7]{Duda2012} claims that for many real-world problems they decay monotonically. \cite{Tax2008} calls it expected that performance improves with more data and \cite{Gu2001} makes a similar claim, \cite{Meng2014} and \cite{Ting2017} consider it conventional wisdom, and \cite{Boonyanunta2004} considers it widely accepted.
-Others assume well-behaved curves \cite{Provost1999}, which usually means that curves are smooth and monotone \cite{weiss2014generating}. \cite{Amari1992} states that the generalization error decreases as training set size increases.
-Further note that all works in Subsection \ref{sect:param} only consider monotone parametric models.
+Others assume well-behaved curves \cite{Provost1999}, which means that curves are smooth and monotone \cite{weiss2014generating}.
+Note that a first example of nonmonotonic behavior had actually already been given in 1989 \cite{vallet1989linear}, which we further cover in Section \ref{sub:peaking}.

 Before this section addresses actual bad behavior, we cover phase transitions, which are at the brink of becoming ill-behaved.
 Possible solutions to nonmonotonic behavior are discussed at the end.
 Figure~\ref{fig:overview} provides an overview of types of ill-behaved learning curve shapes with subsection references.
 The code reproducing these curves (all based on actual experiments) can be retrieved from \url{https://github.com/tomviering/ill-behaved-learning-curves}.